Section 319 Nonpoint Source Pollution Grant Projects

 Roadside plunge pool, Oak Street, Douglas

-The Manchaug Pond Foundation is very grateful for the support and cooperation of the Massachusetts Department of Environmental Protection , the Towns of Douglas and Sutton as well as all our Manchaug Pond Foundation volunteers, the Blackstone River Coalition, and local residents and businesses that worked with us to make this a successful endeavor and the engineers and environmental scientists of Comprehensive Environmental Inc. (CEI)
+The Manchaug Pond Foundation is very grateful for the support and cooperation of the Massachusetts Department of Environmental Protection , the Towns of Douglas and Sutton, the Blackstone River Coalition, the engineers and environmental scientists of Comprehensive Environmental Inc. (CEI, and the many Manchaug Pond Foundation volunteers who contributed to the successful implementation and completion of our grant awards.

 Save